Who our service is for

 All programmes are a combination of face-to-face appointments at the hospital plus virtual (on screen) appointments to support you at home.

 Local therapists, partnering with us, will arrange their appointments directly with you.
 They are also welcome to attend any sessions we deliver, and we keep in touch throughout the programme.

 What happens after an intervention programme

-As a specialist service our aim is to offer support, consultation and advice to supplement your local service, who are responsible for your child’s therapy.
-Therefore, your child is typically discharged after their six month review appointment.
-We do not offer repeat intervention programmes or routine ongoing reviews of children.
+As a specialist service, our aim is to offer support, consultation and advice to supplement your local service, who are responsible for your child’s therapy.
+Therefore, we do not offer routine ongoing reviews.

 Typically your child is reviewed after the programme ends and then discharged.